Updated: October 19, 2021

 It’s easier to cut unnecessary spending, that’s why it’s always my initial advice for people who are having budget problems.

 But what if after all the cost-cutting, your income is still not enough to cover your needs?
-Obviously, the answer is to find ways to make more money.
+The answer is to find ways to make more money.

 However, this is easier said than done.